rokath/trice/docs/TestExamples.md

 - Own projects should use a copy of `triceConfig.h` and modify it accordingly.

 ### Important Note for STM example projects
+- The ST evaluation boards usually com with an on-board ST-Link probe (firmware).
+- The example projects are configured for on-board J-Link firmware.
+  - One can either re-configure the examples for ST-Link usage or reflash the own board with J-Link on-board debug firmware.
+The way back is always open.
+If the Segger flash tool does not recognize the ST-Link firmware use the ST-Link tool to reflash with the 2nd option.
 - The ST related DEMO projects are using the ST Microelectronics driver files version `STM32Cube_FW_F0_V1.11.0`.
 - The driver files are as links inside the ST example projects.
 - It is recommended to download the latet version of [STcubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) and open the *.ioc files with it and generate again with the newest version.